palantir/conjure/docs/rfc/006-format-negotiation.md

 ### Wire format versioning

+A Conjure wire format comprises specifications for Conjure parameters and return values.
+Today, the canonical format uses JSON objects for `body` request and response objects and PLAIN for all other parameters.

-We propose that every revision of the Conjure wire format be labelled with a format identifier.
+We propose that every revision of a Conjure wire format be labelled with a format identifier.
 The current PLAIN+JSON format shall be labelled `application/json; conjure=1`.
-For allow for backwards compatibility, clients and servers should interpret a `application/json` header without a `conjure=<version>` parameter as the `application/json;
+To allow for backwards compatibility, clients and servers should interpret a `application/json` header without a `conjure=<version>` parameter as the `application/json;
 conjure=1` format.